MYSOLEAS/checkout-soleaspay/README.md

 ## Usage

-You should send the following information in the request body to the URL http://checkout.soleaspay.com/ :
+You should send the following information in the request body to the URL https://checkout.soleaspay.com/ :
 * __apiKey__ : This is the API key of the [Soleaspay](https://soleaspay.com) business account that will receive the payment.
 It can be obtained either from the professional account dashboard or by requesting it via email at support@mysoleas.com ;
-* __service__ : If you want the user/customer to choose a service from the list of services(orange_money_CM, mtn_mobile_money_CM, bitcoin, paypal, express_union, perfect_money, litecoin, dogecoin), you should not send a service in your request.
+* __service__ : If you want the user/customer to choose a service from the list of services(orange_money_CM, mtn_mobile_money_CM,  paypal, express_union, perfect_money, visa, master, mastercard, bitcoin, litecoin, dogecoin), you should not send a service in your request.
 However, if you want to define a single service that the user/customer must use, you should send the name of one of our services as mentioned in the list above.
 * __amount__ : This is the amount that the user/customer must pay for an operation.
 * __currency__ (XAF, USD, EUR) : This is the currency in which the payment must be made.
 It must match the default currency of the service selected by the user/customer.
 * __orderId__ : This is the unique payment reference in the partner's system.